 In accordance with the Judgment Section 49, "...Any Pumper's Share of the Operating Safe Yield and the Production Right of any Integrated Producer, which is not produced in a given fiscal year, may be carried over and accumulated for one fiscal year..."
-Establishing high operating safe yields will normally result in increased
+Establishing high operating safe yields will normally result in increased Carry-over Rights.

-Carry-over Rights.
 These Carry-over Rights must be used by the Producer in the next year or can be leased to another Producer for use in that year.
 The first water produced in the succeeding fiscal year is deemed to be the Carry-over water and therefore, unused production right will be carried over the following year, which increases Carry-over Rights every year.
 Leasing of water rights, including Carry-over Rights, also usually results in a reduction of the amount of water subject to Replacement Water assessments and, thus a decrease in delivery of Replacement Water to the Basin.

 The amount of Carry-over Rights is considered when recommending the Operating Safe Yield.
-The Carry-over Rights at the beginning of fiscal year 2023-24 were approximately 33,000 acre-feet.
-It is estimated the Carry-over Rights at the beginning of fiscal year 2024-25 will be about 37,500 acre-feet assuming production of about 170,000 acre-feet.
-If the OSY increases for fiscal year 2024-25 and production remains low where production is less than the set OSY, this will cause a very high Carry-over Rights.
+The Carry-over Rights at the beginning of fiscal year 2024-25 were approximately 35,000 acre-feet.
+It is estimated the Carry-over Rights at the beginning of fiscal year 2025-26 will be about 42,000 acre-feet assuming production of about 190,000 acre-feet.
 Historical Carry-over Rights and lost Carry-over Rights are shown on Table 1.

-BASIN CONDITIONS - ESTIMATED WATER PRODUCTION DURING 2023-24
+BASIN CONDITIONS - ESTIMATED WATER PRODUCTION DURING 2024-25

 Historical water production under the Judgment since July 1, 1973, has been reported and recorded on a quarterly basis, as shown in Table 6.
-The preliminary total water production for the first two quarters of fiscal year 2023-24 was about 95,000 acre-feet.
-Figure 8 shows quarterly production in the Basin for the past 14 years (fiscal years 2009-10 through 2022-23) plus fiscal year 2023-24.
-Anticipated groundwater production for fiscal year 2023-24 has been estimated below.
+The preliminary total water production for the first two quarters of fiscal year 2024-25 was about 103,000 acre-feet.
+Figure 8 shows quarterly production in the Basin for the past 14 years (fiscal years 2011-12 through 2023-24) plus fiscal year 2024-25.
+Anticipated groundwater production for fiscal year 2024-25 has been estimated below.

-The reported production for the first two quarters of fiscal year 2023-24 was about 95,000 acre-feet.
-This is similar to the first two quarters of fiscal years 2022-23 Fiscal year 2022-23 had above average rainfall year and (97,000 acre-feet). consequently less water use.
-Fiscal year 2023-24 has had above average rainfall due to the storm events through winter and early spring.
-Assuming production for the last two quarters of fiscal year 2023-24 is similar to the production for the last two quarters of fiscal years 2022-23 with less water use, which was about 75,000 acre-feet, it is anticipated that the total fiscal year 2023-24 production will be about 170,000 acre-feet (95,000 + 75,000).
-However, production the first two quarters of fiscal year 2023-24 is trending to be lower than the first two quarters of fiscal year 2022-23 and therefore, fiscal year 2023-24 production could be as low as about 165,000 acre-feet.
-Direct treated water deliveries have remained about the same, as described below. addition, drought conservation activities have continued, which also have impacted production.
-Figure 8 shows production for the past 14 years and the estimated groundwater production for fiscal year 2023-24.
+The reported production for the first two quarters of fiscal year 2024-25 was about 103,000 acre-feet.
+This is similar to the first two quarters of fiscal years 2019-20 (103,000 acre-feet).
+Assuming production for the last two quarters of fiscal years 2019-20 is similar to the production for the last two quarters of fiscal years 2024-25, which was about 90,000 acre-feet, it is anticipated that the total fiscal year 2024-25 production will be about 190,000 acre-feet.
+Direct treated water deliveries have remained about the same, as described below.
+In addition, drought conservation activities have continued, which also have impacted production.
+Figure 8 shows production for the past 14 years and the estimated groundwater production for fiscal year 2024-25.

 The historical total demand in the Basin is met by local water production and direct treated imported water deliveries.
-During fiscal year 2022-23, direct treated imported water sales were about 17,600 acre-feet, as shown in Table 7.
-Estimated direct treated imported water sales for fiscal year 2023-24 is about 18,000 acre-feet.
-Total demand during fiscal year 2023-24 is estimated to be about 183,000 acre-feet (165,000 + 18,000) and is about 42,000 acre-feet below the 12-year average total water demand of 225,000 acre-feet, as shown in Table 7.
+During fiscal year 2023-24, direct treated imported water sales were about 13,700 acre-feet, as shown in Table 7.
+Estimated direct treated imported water sales for fiscal year 2024-25 is about 19,000 acre-feet.

+Total demand during fiscal year 2024-25 is estimated to be about 209,000 acre-feet (190,000 + 19,000) and is about 13,000 acre-feet below the 13-year average total water demand of 222,000 acre-feet, as shown in Table 7.

-FISCAL YEAR 2023-24 OPERATING SAFE YIELD DETERMINATION
+FISCAL YEAR 2024-25 OPERATING SAFE YIELD DETERMINATION